luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **11 May** Prussia raised discount rate to 9% in response to market fears (connected to the problems in the City?).

-**12 May** Clarendon to Cowley: '[W]e are willing to do anything for the maintenance of peace except committing ourselves to a policy of action that we cd. not justify & wh. wd. not be sanctioned by public opinion at home...[W]hat wd. please everybody in Europe wd. be that Italy got Venetia, Austria, Silesia, & Prussia a licking.'
+**12 May** **Clarendon to Cowley: '[W]e are willing to do anything for the maintenance of peace except committing ourselves to a policy of action that we cd. not justify & wh. wd. not be sanctioned by public opinion at home...[W]hat wd. please everybody in Europe wd. be that Italy got Venetia, Austria, Silesia, & Prussia a licking**.'
 (Cf. 31/3)

 **12 May** Bloomfield-Clarendon: Mensdorff says, 'Count Bismarck's plans have been too long and too deeply laid to admit of sufficient modification at the last moment ... to be reconcilable with the interests of the Austrian Empire.'

 **12 May** Hohenlohe noted of the military parade on 12th that 'The King's appearance horrified me.
 He was ashen-grey and there were deep lines on his forehead.
 His dreadful seriousness and deep anxiety showed that he was trying to make up his mind to some vital decision'.

-13-14 May Conference of middle states at Bamberg including Hanover.
+**13-14 May** Conference of middle states at Bamberg including Hanover.

 Clark: by now Bavaria, Saxony, Württemberg, Darmstadt and Nassau had mobilised forces.
 Within a week Dalwigk told Vienna 'we are completely mobilised and will fulfil our duties to the last moment'.
 Vienna proved unable to organise serious coordination of German forces.
 Beust had proposed at Bamberg a coordination plan but Pfordten wouldn't agree and returned from Bamberg 'more pacific than ever' (Clark).
 Pfordten kept changing his mind and would not commit.
 He wanted to keep relations with Bismarck and his own role as a potential mediator open and his own generals thought Prussia's army superior to Austria's.
 (So not all shared the consensus view that Austria would win.)
 King Ludwig was thought to be mad by many.
 Pfordten had rejected neutrality but would not prepare seriously until after the war had been going a week.
 He continued talking about possible ways out of the war.
 (Clark p447 and p457ff for lots of detail re Vienna's dealings with the middle states.)